-People in their late teens to age 40 may have very specific concerns when they are diagnosed with cancer.
+Young adults have very specific concerns when they are diagnosed with cancer.
 Connecting and sharing with other young adults with cancer can be an important part of the healing process.
-The Cancer Wellness Center offers individual counseling for young adults, as well as a twice-monthly Young Adult Support Group where participants can share experiences and receive support.
+The Cancer Wellness Center offers individual counseling for young adults (ages 20 to 40), as well as a twice-monthly Young Adult Support Group where participants can share experiences and receive support.

 Wilderness Program is another unique young-adult option involving day-long hiking and weekend backpacking trips.
 These free outings provide younger cancer survivors and caretakers with the opportunity to experience the meaning, healing effects and impact of engaging in outdoor activities/settings over a prolonged period of time and address the specific needs of young adults in a restorative environment.